square/shuttle/README.md

    createdb -O shuttle shuttle_test
    ```

-7. You will need to tell Bundler where the libarchive install directory is.
+6. You will need to tell Bundler where the libarchive install directory is.
 If
    you installed libarchive using Homebrew, you can do this by running

    ``` sh
    bundle config build.libarchive --with-opt-dir=$(brew --prefix libarchive)
    ```

-8. Likewise, for Rugged, you will need to tell Bundler where the libgit2 install
+7. Likewise, for Rugged, you will need to tell Bundler where the libgit2 install
    directory is.
 If you installed libgit2 using Homebrew:

    ``` sh
    bundle config build.rugged --with-opt-dir=$(brew --prefix libgit2)
    ```

-9. Make sure that PostgreSQL, Redis, and ElasticSearch are running.
+8. Make sure that PostgreSQL, Redis, and ElasticSearch are running.
 If you
-   installed them via Homebrew, running `brew info postgresql` and
+   installed them via Homebrew, running `brew info postgresql@9.6`,
-   `brew info redis` will tell you how to run them.
-For ElasticSearch, read the
+   `brew info redis`, and `brew info elasticsearch` will tell you how to run
-   README in your install directory.
+   them.

-10. Install the `mailcatcher` gem, which is used to receive emails sent in
+9. Install the `mailcatcher` gem, which is used to receive emails sent in
     development.
 (This gem is not a part of the Gemfile because it's typically
     installed as part of a global or system-wide gemset to be used with
     all projects.)

-11. Optionally, install the `foreman` gem, which runs all the processes
+10. Optionally, install the `foreman` gem, which runs all the processes
     necessary for development.

-12. Install all required gems by running `bundle install`.
+11. Install all required gems by running `bundle install`.

-13. Run `rake db:migrate db:seed` to migrate and seed the database.
+12. Run `rake db:migrate db:seed` to migrate and seed the database.

-14. Run `RAILS_ENV=test rake db:migrate` to setup the test database.
+13. Run `RAILS_ENV=test rake db:migrate` to setup the test database.

-15. Initialize the ElasticSearch index for development by running
+14. Initialize the ElasticSearch index for development by running

-    ``` sh
-    rake environment elasticsearch:import:model FORCE=y CLASS=Commit
-    rake environment elasticsearch:import:model FORCE=y CLASS=Key
-    rake environment elasticsearch:import:model FORCE=y CLASS=Translation
-    ```
+    `rake chewy:reset`.

-16. Do the same for the test indexes:
+15. Do the same for the test indexes: `RAILS_ENV=test rake chewy:reset`

-    ``` sh
-    RAILS_ENV=test rake environment elasticsearch:import:model FORCE=y CLASS=Commit
-    RAILS_ENV=test rake environment elasticsearch:import:model FORCE=y CLASS=Key
-    RAILS_ENV=test rake environment elasticsearch:import:model FORCE=y CLASS=Translation
-    ```

-17. Verify that all specs pass with `rspec spec`.
+16. Verify that all specs pass with `rspec spec`.

 #### Starting the server